Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlServerVirtualNetworkRule.md

 # New-AzureRmSqlServerVirtualNetworkRule

 ## SYNOPSIS
 Creates an Azure SQL Server Virtual Network Rule.
+Virtual Network Rules are used to connect the Azure SQL Server to a specific Virtual Network in order to restrict the access on the Azure SQL Server to only be available within the Virtual Network.

 ## SYNTAX